Sowmya Narayana Perumal temple: Religious significance

 Sowmyanarayana Perumal temple is revered in Naalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Perialvar, Thirumalisai Alvar, Bhoothathalvar, and Peyalvar.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupathi Anthathi by Divya Kavi Pillai Perumal Aiyangar.

 The temple is known as the place where Ramanuja, the expounder of Vaishnavadatta philosophy preached the holy ashtakshara "Om Namo Narayana" to all people.
 The place was the birthplace of Thirukoshtiyur Nambigal, the teacher of Ramanuja and who taught him the gospel and instructed him not to reveal it to anyone.
 Taking the risk of his life, Ramanuja climbed up the temple and revealed the verse to the whole world.
 Nambigal was pleased by the spirit of Ramanuja and named him Emperumanar (meaning my superior).
 Following the event, a life-size image of Ramanuja was housed in the Ashtanga Mandapam of the temple.

 Religious practices and festival

-The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition and follows Vaikasana aagama.
+The temple follows the traditions of the Tenkalai sect of Vaishnavite tradition and follows Vaikanasa aagama.
 In modern times, the temple priests perform the pooja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community, of the Brahmin varna.
 Six daily rituals are held at various times of the day and many yearly festivals are held at the temple, of which the float festival during the Tamil month of Masi (February–March), Navaratri during September–October and Vaikuntha Ekadashi during Margali (December–January) being the most prominent.
 There are weekly, monthly and fortnightly rituals performed in the temple.